dl1bz/deskhpsdr/README.md

 - provide ready-to-run binaries for Linux (regardless of the form) -> NO
 - supporting SDR devices, which don't work with OpenHPSDR protcols P1 or P2 -> NO
 - add any kind of additonal build-in or special client-server-support like pihpsdr -> NO
-- add any kind of TX Audio Monitor -> NO
 - help for solving OS problems, if these in my assessment do not directly concern deskHPSDR

 Especially Linux environments are highly fragmented and differ from distribution to distribution, so I cannot guarantee that deskHPSDR will run on just any Linux distribution.
 I test only and exclusively Debian-based environments - but I’m not interested in anything else.

 ## macOS is first choice

 deskHPSDR is primarily developed for and under macOS.
 Made as an cross-platform app, it runs on Linux, but Linux is and will be not a priority.
+WINDOWS version also available.

 ## Latest Changes